 41. Resolution in recognition of the services of retired Fiscal Technician III Loretta E. Emerson.
-(For presentation in June)

 42. Resolution in recognition of the services of Dan St. Hilaire.
-(For presentation in June) (To be submitted under separate cover)

 43. Resolution in recognition of the services of Stephen Shurtleff.
-(For presentation in June) (To be distributed under separate cover)

-Resolution repurposing the sum of \$18,741.35 from the 2018 Keach Pool subproject (CIP #63) for use on the 2018 Green Street Community Center Fire Suppression subproject (CIP #63); together with report from the General Services Director.
+44. Resolution repurposing the sum of \$18,741.35 from the 2018 Keach Pool subproject (CIP #63) for use on the 2018 Green Street Community Center Fire Suppression subproject (CIP #63); together with report from the General Services Director.